-There thereupon followed a lengthy waiting period of eight weeks less two days before Private Linehan, Regimental Number 1468, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost\) directly to the United Kingdom.
-He was one of the two-hundred forty-two men of 'F' Company and eighty-five naval reservists to take passage on that day.
+There thereupon followed a lengthy waiting period of eight weeks less a day before Private Curley, Regimental Number 1435, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost\) directly to the United Kingdom.
+He was one of the two-hundred forty-two men of F Company and eighty-five naval reservists to take passage on that day.

-(Right above: Naval reservists from Newfoundland, during the early days of the Great War, before their departure for the United Kingdom - from The War Illustrated)
+(Right above: Naval reservists from Newfoundland, during the early days of the 'Great War', before their departure for the United Kingdom - from The War Illustrated)

-Where Private Linehan was to spend the interim between his attestation and his departure on...overseas service...is not clear - and is not documented among his papers.
+Where Private Curley was to spend the interim between his attestation and his departure on...overseas service...is not made clear - although it may have been in the Barracks created in the Prince's Rink and the Avalon Curling Rink, both in the East End of the city.